UW-Madison-CCCR/CHTC-Template/README.md

 If your files ever don't show up, you can check the errors, print logs, or CHTC system logs.
 We held all of these in the **chtc_output** folder that we sent to Cyberduck.

 ### Merging the Output Files

+Now that we have all of our individual output files, we need to merge them to create a final workable dataset.

+If the resulting dataset is small enough to fit in memory, you can either concatenate the data with the `pd.concat` function (if the initial data structure was tidy and was split via chunking) or merge with `pd.merge` (if another splitting solution was required).

+In this case, we can run **merge_output.py** in the base directory to concatenate all the files.

+In other cases, if the resulting data is too big to fit into memory, this can be an opportunity to push each smaller dataset to a SQL server or similar cloud database.